minio/docs/source/includes/linux/common-minio-kes.rst

    :class: copyable
    :substitutions:

-   wget https://github.com/minio/kes/releases/download/|kes-stable|/kes-linux-amd64 -O /tmp/kes
+   curl --retry 10 https://github.com/minio/kes/releases/download/|kes-stable|/kes-linux-amd64 -o /tmp/kes
    chmod +x /tmp/kes
    sudo mv /tmp/kes /usr/local/bin

    kes --version

 For distributed KES topologies, repeat this step and all following KES-specific instructions for each host on which you want to deploy KES.
+MinIO uses a round-robin approach by default for routing connections to multiple configured KES servers.
-MinIO strongly recommends configuring a load balancer with a "Least Connections" configuration to manage connections to distributed KES hosts.
+For more granular controls, deploy a dedicated load balancer to manage connections to distributed KES hosts.

 .. end-kes-download-desc